tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/intro.md

 By convention, most resources have a "spec" field that represents the desired state.
 The controller(s) for that resource are responsible for making the current state come closer to that desired state.

-In the control plane of a freshly installed Kubernetes cluster, there is a component called the **controller manager**, which runs a few dozens of controllers managing the default Kubernetes resources (there are more than 50 of them as of Kubernetes 1.27).
-But it is also possible to implement and run our own custom controllers to extend these resources, or implement entirely new resources.
+In the control plane of a freshly installed Kubernetes cluster, there is a component called the **controller manager**, which runs a few dozen of controllers managing the default Kubernetes resources (there are more than 50 of them as of Kubernetes 1.27).
+But it is also possible to implement and run our own custom controllers to extend these resources or implement entirely new resources.

 #### Emergent scenarios